bryanbraun/bryanbraun.github.io/_pages/now.md

 ---
 title: Now
-date: 2024-04-29 # last updated
+date: 2024-06-24 # last updated
 excerpt: What I'm doing now.
 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-The sun is shining and the birds are chirping.
+The days are warm and the evenings bring out the fireflies.
+Even after nine years is Ohio, it still feels magical.

 ## At Work